-Musicology and LaTeX
+Musicology with LaTeX

 How it started

 Nevertheless, I did not know how one could generate musical examples with free software and embed them into LaTeX texts.
-A first rough internet recherche presented a lot of tools and methods but did not provide any manual.
+The first rough internet recherche presented a lot of tools and methods but did not provide any manual.
 It did not deliver any explication on how to successfully combine which tools and did not find any tutorial on how one could link notes and harmony analyses.

 As usual, I have published the sources of the eBook LaTeX und Musikwissenschaft as open-source-software.
-Additionally, I have uploaded the compiled pdf file Musikwissenschaft mit LaTeX.
+Additionally, I have uploaded the compiled pdf-file ‘Musikwissenschaft mit LaTeX’.
 The point is, that this investigation backhandedly became a self-referential tutorial that explains, what it shows.
 This article summarizes the core results of that study

 Backends

 We know three free backend systems for embedding scores into LaTeX texts: the ABC notation method, MusixTeX, and LilyPond.
-All these techniques create well readable scores.
+All these techniques create well-readable scores.
 But LilyPond has the edge over the others.

 The ABC backend — as well as the LilyPond backend — creates pictures of scores that are embedded into the LaTeX text as graphics.
 Hence, it is systematically not possible to comment or modify the examples on the LaTeX level.
 Both backends use a simple representation language.
 But again, the LilyPond language is a bit smarter.
 And both backend systems only allow integrating simple harmony analysis symbols into the scores.
-They do not offer a method to represent complex harmonic relationships on a level that fulfills the needs of the musicology.
+They do not offer a method to represent complex harmonic relationships on a level that fulfills the needs of musicology.

 The alternative — MusixTeX — works differently: It represents the notes on the LaTeX level.
-That allows, to comment and improve the scores by LaTeX based symbols.
+That allows, to comment and improve the scores by LaTeX-based symbols.
 This capability is used by the LaTeX package harmony.
 It offers the possibility to integrate very sophisticated symbols into the music score.
 But one has to pay a heavy price for using the method with its elegant results: the syntax of MusixTeX is so complex and unwieldy, that it decreases the productivity of its users.

 Hence, the situation was a bit inconvenient, even if one only considered the backend systems: A musicologist had either to keep in mind, that he would need a lot of time to create his examples.
 Or he could use a simpler representation language and had to refrain from using the symbols his profession required